camphong24032002/TicTacToe/README.md

 pip install -r requirements.txt
 ```

-To deactivate, use
+To deactivate, use:
 ```bash
 deactivate
 ```

 ## Run
-Run file `main.py` to play
+Run file `main.py` to play.

+**Notice**: The environment should be activated before running
 ```bash
 python main.py
 ```